rawilk/profile-filament-plugin/docs/pages/profile.md

 ### Default livewire components

 The Profile Info page consists of Livewire components that provide the page's functionality.
-You can [extend, replace or remove](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) any of the components on this page.
+You can [extend, replace, or remove](/docs/profile-filament-plugin/{version}/configuration/pages#user-content-livewire-components) any of the components on this page.

 The default Livewire components rendered onto the Profile Info page include: